git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 - Local machines.
-You start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your normally would if you were using an X terminal, like xterm or konsole, you'd be able to `tmux attach` after and find all processes that were alive and kicking all along.
+You start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your normally would if you were using an X terminal, like xterm or konsole, you'd be able to `tmux attach` after and find all processes were alive and kicking all along.
 - Remote SSH applications and workspaces you run in tmux.
 You can detach your tmux workspace at work before you clock out, then the next morning, reattach your session.
 Ahhh.
 Refreshing. :)
 - Those servers you rarely log into.
-It could be that cloud instance you have that you log into 9 months later, and as a reflex, `tmux attach` to see if there is anything on there.
-And boom, you're back in a session that's 9 months old.
-It's like a hack to restore your short-term memory.
+Perhaps a cloud instance you log into 9 months later, and as a reflex, `tmux attach` to see if there is anything on there.
+And boom, you're back in a session you've forgotten about, but still jogs your memory to what you were tweaking or fixing.
+It's like a hack to restore your memory.

 ## Powerful combos